 Why Does The Church Need To Meet Together?

-This is an article from Focus on the Family explaining why it is important for believers to meet together as a church.
+This is an article from Focus on the Family explaining why it is important for believers to meet together in a corporate gathering.

 WHAT IS THE CHURCH?